 There’s a good reason why resentment has earned the nickname of “the silent killer of relationships.”
 It tiptoes into your mind and, if not nipped in the bud, grows into a rot that can destroy partnerships.
 It starts out innocuously.
 Your partner does something and you feel, rightfully or not, wronged, bothered, disappointed — something froths up.
 Instead of talking about the issue at hand, you ignore it.
 Over weeks or months, the same thing happens.
-And because it was never addressed in the first place, the resentment only grows and starts to have major consequences.
+And because it was never communicated about in the first place, the resentment only grows and begins to have major consequences.

 Resentment is often difficult to define and recognize.
 “It is the feeling of anger, irritation, or bitterness when holding the belief that you have been wronged or betrayed by someone or treated unfairly,” says Elinor Bawnik, a Los Angeles-based licensed marriage and family therapist.
 “Though all feelings are valid and deserve acknowledgement, our resentment may not be justified.
 Unfortunately, whether our resentment is based on fact or perception, acting on it can significantly impair relationships.”